 Consumers who have purchased these products should not eat them as they risk serious illness if they do.
 E. coli O157:H7 produces Shiga toxins that cause illness.

 Symptoms of an E. coli infection include stomach cramps, diarrhea, bloody diarrhea.
 Sometimes there is also vomiting and and a fever of less than 101˚F. Symptoms usually set in one to three days after exposure and last about a week.
-Those most at risk include children, seniors and those with compromised immune systems.
+Those most at risk for serious complications include children, seniors and those with compromised immune systems.

 Fifty-seven percent of the case patients in this outbreak, who range in age from 5 years to 84, are female.
 By state, the case count is as follows: California (1), Colorado (4), Missouri (1), Montana (6), Utah (5), Virginia (1), and Washington (1).